jonahkaye/django_proxy/README.md

 **SECURITY:**
-- HTTPS only.
-Middlewares.py ensures
+- Ideally should be HTTPS only.
+Middlewares.py enforces that.
+I got annoyed with using ngrok as a https proxy and so I commented out the middleware in settings.py, but as soon as you moved to prod you would obviously only be sending over https.
 - I didn't encrypt the database at rest, but once in prod, just a click of a button to configure RDS to encrypt at rest with AWS KMS

 **AUTHENTICATION and AUTHORIZATION:**